crpkrs/bi-polar/README.md

     a simulation execution program for SW, SF, and ER graphs.

 3. data-repeat4_alpha.py:
-    a simulation execution program for Pokec.
-    soc-pokec-relationships.txt (https://snap.stanford.edu/data/soc-Pokec.html) must be in the same folder.
+    a simulation execution program for the Pokec graph. soc-pokec-relationships.txt (https://snap.stanford.edu/data/soc-Pokec.html) must be in the same folder.

 4. plot-data.py:
-    a program that inputs a simulation output (numpy data) and outputs a histogram in Fig. 3 in the paper (a pdf file).
+    a program that outputs a histogram in Fig. 3 in the paper (a pdf file) using simulation output data (numpy data).

 Output of data-repeat3_alpha.py: